 A driver/hardware issue has caused many players to be unable to launch Rainbow Six Extraction.
-“No compatible driver/hardware found,” says the error message.
+The error message reads out: “No compatible driver/hardware found,”.
 Ubisoft has acknowledged the issue and is working on a permanent fix, but there are some workarounds you can try in the meantime.

 To run well, Tom Clancy’s Rainbow Six: Extraction necessitates a high-performance rig, prompting many players to use the Vulkan API.
 Unfortunately, the “No compatible driver” error message may appear at launch as a result of this.

 Our instructions will show you how to resolve the no compatible driver error in Rainbow Six: Extraction.
 If Vulkan improves the performance of your games, you don’t have to uninstall it, but you will need to reinstall your graphics drivers.

 How to Fix No Compatible Driver/Hardware Found Error in Rainbow Six: Extraction?

 Despite the fact that Vulkan uses a high-performance video card to run games and applications, it still requires that your integrated video card’s drivers be up to date.

 As a result, you must update your integrated card to the most recent version.
 Many players overlook this detail, resulting in an error.